-- 3.4 SBP through BPRD Circular No. 04 of 2015 dated February 25, 2015 has deferred applicability of Islamic Financial Accounting Standard-3 for Profit & Loss Sharing on Deposits (IFAS-3) issued by the Institute of Chartered Accountants of Pakistan and notified by the Securities & Exchange Commission of Pakistan (SECP), vide their SRO No. 571 of 2013 dated June 12, 2013 for institutions offering Islamic Financial Services (IIFS).
-The standard will result in certain new disclosures in the financial statements of the Bank as and when notified by SBP. - 3.5 Standards, interpretations of and amendments to published approved accounting standards that are not yet effective in the current year.
+3.4 SBP through BPRD Circular No. 04 of 2015 dated February 25, 2015 has deferred applicability of Islamic Financial Accounting Standard-3 for Profit & Loss Sharing on Deposits (IFAS-3) issued by the Institute of Chartered Accountants of Pakistan and notified by the Securities & Exchange Commission of Pakistan (SECP), vide their SRO No. 571 of 2013 dated June 12, 2013 for institutions offering Islamic Financial Services (IIFS).
+The standard will result in certain new disclosures in the financial statements of the Bank as and when notified by SBP.

-Effective date (annual

-periods beginning on or

-after)
+3.5 Standards, interpretations of and amendments to published approved accounting standards that are not yet effective in the current year.

-Standard, Interpretation or Amendment

--IAS 28 - Long Term Interest in Associates and Joint Venture (Amendments to IAS-28) January 1, 2019 -IFRIC 23 - Uncertainty over Income Tax Treatments January 1, 2019 -IFRS 15 - Revenue from contracts with customers July 1, 2018 -IFRS 16- Leases January 1, 2019 -Annual Improvements to IFRS Standards 2015-2017 Cycle January 1, 2019 -IAS-19 Plan Amendment, Curtailment or Settlement (Amendments to IAS 19) January 1, 2019 (Employee Benefits) -Sale or Contribution of Assets between an Investor and its Associate or Joint N/A Venture (Amendments to IFRS 10 and IAS 28) -IFRS 17- Insurance Contracts January 1, 2021 -IFRS 9 - Financial Instruments "period ending on or after June 30, 2019"
+Effective date (annual periods beginning on or after) Standard, Interpretation or Amendment -IAS 28 - Long Term Interest in Associates and Joint Venture (Amendments to IAS-28) -IFRIC 23 - Uncertainty over Income Tax Treatments -IFRS 15 - Revenue from contracts with customers -IFRS 16- Leases -Annual Improvements to IFRS Standards 2015-2017 Cycle -IAS-19 Plan Amendment, Curtailment or Settlement (Amendments to IAS 19) (Employee Benefits) -Sale or Contribution of Assets between an Investor and its Associate or Joint January 1, 2019 January 1, 2019 July 1, 2018 January 1, 2019 January 1, 2019 January 1, 2019 N/A -Sale of Contribution of Assets between an investor and its Associate of Joint Venture (Amendments to IFRS 10 and IAS 28) -IFRS 17- Insurance Contracts -IFRS 9 - Financial Instruments January 1, 2021 "period ending on or after June 30, 2019"

 - 3.6 With respect to 'IFRS 15 Revenue from contracts with customers' the Bank is currently in the process of assessing the potential impacts of changes required in revenue recognition policies upon adoption of the standard.
-Whereas on the application of "IFRS 9 Financial Instruments", instructions of SBP are awaited. - There are certain new and amended standards, interpretations and amendments that are mandatory for the accounting periods beginning on or after January 1, 2018 but are considered not to be relevant or do not have any significant effect on the Bank's operations and therefore not detailed in these financial statements.
+Whereas on the application of "IFRS 9 Financial Instruments", instructions of SBP are awaited. - 3.7 There are certain new and amended standards, interpretations and amendments that are mandatory for the accounting periods beginning on or after January 1, 2018 but are considered not to be relevant or do not have any significant effect on the Bank's operations and therefore not detailed in these financial statements.